 An uninsulated home loses considerable heat through the roof.
 Insulating your loft/attic could therefore save you hundreds of pounds in energy costs.
-Furthermore, insulating your loft/attic is relatively quick and easy to do.
+Better insulation also helps us to do our part in limiting the rise in global temperatures.
+Furthermore, it is relatively quick and easy to do.

 However, the cooler air in an insulated loft can result in draughts through gaps in the insulation, such as an ill-fitting and poorly insulated loft hatch with ladder.
 The Energy Saving Trust recommend fitting an insulated loft hatch.
 They also advise you to use draught-excluding seals around its edges.

 Here is our guide for helping you find the perfect insulated loft hatch with ladder for your home…

 The Supreme loft ladder features a highly insulated hatch box to help keep in the warmth.

 How to choose an insulated loft hatch with ladder